 If you’re still not convinced, then our guide on BigCommerce alternatives.

 On the other hand, if you want complete control and ownership of your online store, you should go with WooCommerce.
 Because it’s run on WordPress, customization is endless; you can build exactly the kind of online store you need with any of the features you desire.
 Plus, the cost is much more affordable for users who’re just starting out.

 If you want, you can check our list of WooCommerce alternatives.

 The only cons are that you have to maintain the software yourself and it comes with a bit of a learning curve.
 But with all the documentation online to teach you how to use WordPress, it shouldn’t take long before you’re comfortable.

 We hope you enjoyed this article on BigCommerce vs. WooCommerce and that you now have a better idea of which is the best for your online store.
+Once your online store is up and running you can venture into CRM software to build better customer relationship.
 If you liked this article, check out our post on How to Create an Amazon Affiliate Store with WordPress (and Make Money).